Home About Words Archive Photography Links Surf and Weather

 Over the years I’ve gotten pretty good at keeping my dogs safe.
 I’ve learned to stay clear from the big dogs and keep the Christmas candy stored safely.
 I’m used to seeing signs for rattlers in season.
 I was still a bit surprised this morning to see signs at the local dog park warning of circling hawks.
 What exactly am I supposed to do to keep my puppy safe from flying killer birds?

 Chuck posted this on Saturday, May 1, 2010 at 6:54 am.
-No comments yet.
-Be the first.
+Comments Off on Danger From Above

 Why National Geographic Still Rocks